After Court Cancels Hearing, Texas Law Banning Most Abortions Will Take Effect Wednesday

 After the Fifth Circuit Court of Appeals canceled a hearing planned for Monday, a Texas law outlawing abortion after a fetal heartbeat can be detected, which can be as early as six weeks, will take effect.

-The legislation was signed by Governor Greg Abbott (R) in May.
+The legislation was signed by Republican Governor Greg Abbott in May.
 The law will also allow members of the general public to sue doctors should they violate the law.

 The Hill reports that over twenty abortion providers attempted to block the law from taking effect, filing an emergency motion to the appeals court and asking them to issue a temporary stay or send it back to a lower court.
 The appeals court denied the request Sunday.